As you’re shopping for the best Massachusetts car insurance, obtaining at least three insurance quotes is essential.

 While it’s generally a good idea to obtain as much liability insurance as you can afford, you may not need some types of coverage for your vehicle, depending on its value.

-Another way to reduce your premium is to opt for a higher deductible, which is how much you would pay out of pocket in the event of a covered loss.
+Another way to snag the best rates is to opt for a higher deductible, which is how much you would pay out of pocket in the event of a covered loss.

 A policyholder with a high deductible is less likely to file a claim and poses less of a risk to an insurance company.